igorpavlov-mgr/mcp-sentiment/README.md

 Textbox	Enter text to be analyzed
 Submit	Run the sentiment and sarcasm analysis
 Clear	Reset the input/output
-Flag	Report incorrect or ambiguous results

-Flagged data is saved locally (if not configured otherwise) in:

-bash
-Copy code
-flagged/log.csv
-Each log contains the input text, model outputs, and optionally a reason.

 Setup Instructions
 1. Clone the repository